DR STEPHEN SETTERBERG

 ANNE MARIE WIRTH CAUCHON Editor-in-Chief

-Anne Marie Spidahl is Editor-in-Chief of Stillpoint Magazine, Creative Director of Stillpoint Engage and the PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, a PhD candidate in English and Comparative Literature at the University of Minnesota, and the author of the novel NOTHING.
+Anne Marie Wirth Cauchon is Editor-in-Chief of Stillpoint Magazine, Creative Director of PrairieCare Institute’s Center for Applied Psychoanalysis, the mother of two, a PhD candidate in English and Comparative Literature at the University of Minnesota, and the author of the novel NOTHING.

 KATE HOLFORD Art Director